colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 One may observe that this achieves the starting value at $t = 0$.
 Therefore, the construction of the Brownian Bridge is complete.

-This formulation was taken from [this](http://www.diva-portal.org/smash/get/diva2:818128/FULLTEXT01.pdf) article.
+The formulation was taken from [this](http://www.diva-portal.org/smash/get/diva2:818128/FULLTEXT01.pdf) article.

 ### Stratification and Double-Regression Enhancement